 The three CDWR generation plants that fall under the PRC-005-1 reliability standard as "key generating facilities" with transmission voltages above 100 kV are the Edward Hyatt Power Plant, Thermalito Power Plant, and Devil Canyon Power Plant.
 The development of the PSM system was based on the Thermalito Power Plant and designed for easy adaption to the other two plants.
-If successful, CDWR will consider installing PSM systems at the remaining four plants.
+If successful, CDWR will consider installing PSM systems at the remaining four generation plants and at each of the large pumping plants.

-The Thermalito Power Plant, shown in Fig. 2, is part of the Oroville-Thermalito Complex, located 70 miles north of Sacramento, California.
+The Thermalito Power Plant, shown in Fig. 2, is part of the Oroville-Thermalito Complex, located 70 miles north of Sacramento.
 The plant includes three 28 MVA units and one 36 MVA unit.